 What are Medical Alert Systems?

-Medical Alert Systems are electronic devices designed to send a signal to an Emergency Response Center at the push of a button.
+Medical Alert Systems allows individuals to have protection in the comfort of their own home.
+They are electronic devices designed to send a signal to an Emergency Response Center at the push of a button.
 An emergency response personnel will then determine the severity of the situation and if first emergency responders need to be sent to the location.

 Who Uses These Devices?